-Directors and Officers are indemnified under a Directors and Officers Liability Insurance against any liability incurred by them in the discharge of their duties while holding office as Directors and Officers of the Company.
+Directors and Officers are indemnified under a Directors and Officers Liability Takaful Policy against any liability incurred by them in the discharge of their duties while holding office as Directors and Officers of the Company.
 The Directors and Officers shall not be indemnified where there is any negligence, fraud, breach of duty or breach of trust proven against them.

-Remuneration Policy in respect of the President & CEO, Board Appointees and the Senior Management team of the Company
+Remuneration Policy in respect of the President & CEO, Board Appointees and the Senior Management Officers